rewtnull/Still93/README.md

 I Want to send out a BIG thank you to all unknown people who through ChatGPT have contributed to this project!

-Also there is also a hidden social commentary, but I will let you figure that part out by yourselves.
+There is also a hidden social commentary, but I will let you figure that part out by yourselves.